scottkirkwood/deb-pybdist/README.rst

 Python Build Distribution Library (pybdist)

-Library used for personal projects to create a zip, tar and Debian distributions.
+A library used for personal projects to create a zip, tar and Debian distributions.
 Assumes folders are in a certain location so might not be suitable for other projects.
-Also supports uploading to code.google.com, pypi,
+Also supports uploading to code.google.com, pypi, mercurial, announcing on twitter and mailing lists.

 Home Page
 ---------